shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_1/README.md

 My answer: stream2 generates an infinite stream, b2 is checking if all the infinite elements begin with "g".
 Therefore the code hangs!
 My answer is **F**

+Correct answer: F - b1 is set to true, the allMatch() runs forever since its checlking all the elements of this inifinite stream

 <br>

 ## Question 3